- Avoid DUI Penalties

 - If you refused the breath test and one of the prior offenses was after a refusal, then you will suffer a 18 month suspension with a 18 month hard suspension.

-Period of Probation after a DUI Conviction
+Probation after a DUI Conviction

 After a DUI conviction in Hillsborough County, FL, the Court is required to impose a period of monthly reporting probation of not less than 6 months or more than 12 months.
 Once all special conditions are met, the Court can consider terminating the probation early.

-Period of Vehicle Impoundment or Immobilization after a DUI Conviction
+Vehicle Impoundment or Immobilization after a DUI Conviction

 After a DUI conviction in Hillsborough County, FL, the Court is required to impose a period of vehicle impoundment or immobilization after a DUI conviction.
 Florida law allows the judge to waive that requirement if it can be shown that immobilizing the vehicle would present a hardship to another household or family member who needs to use the vehicle.